gromacs/gromacs/docs/dev-manual/gitlab-ci.rst

 Other important variable keys are as follows.

 .. glossary::
+    BUILD_DIR
+        GROMACS specific directory to perform configuration, building and testing in.
+        Usually job dependent, needs to be the same for all tasks of dependent jobs.

     CI_PROJECT_NAMESPACE
         Distinguishes pipelines created for repositories in the ``gromacs`` GitLab project space.
 May be used to pre-screen jobs to determine